Course delivery options

-The Executive Agenda Year* is a mandatory immersive eleven month program, which adapts an integrated learning framework of ‘knowing, doing, being’ and provides a transformational learning experience that will support your professional development goals.
+The Executive Agenda Year (EAY)* is a mandatory immersive eleven month program in Stage 2 of the MBA (Executive Program).
+EAY adapts an integrated learning framework of ‘knowing, doing, being’ and provides a transformational learning experience that will support your professional development goals.

 Students participate in four residential learning experiences, bringing together Australia's best and brightest for an experience that has an extraordinary impact on leadership careers.
 AGSM organises catering and accommodation and it is mandatory that students attend all sessions and stay on-site for the duration.

 *Please note that your residential fee covers accommodation and catering.

 Please contact the Student Experience Team (firstname.lastname@example.org) for further details.

 Students should expect to spend 10-12 hours per week studying, as for other course formats.
 The level of participation and contribution to (online) discussions is expected to be similar to that in other course formats.

 We caution against enrolling in 2 courses as it often impacts your learning experience and results.

 Course materials are available on Moodle approximately 4 weeks prior to the commencement of session.

 Some courses have a final exam (online or take-home) in week 13.
 Please refer to the Course overview or Assessment Summary Document for further information.

 Early registration in a class is advised to secure preferred venues and class times.
 Popular classes fill quickly.
 Please don’t register for a class you don’t intend to proceed with as this impacts your colleagues and the viability of scheduled offerings.
 Classes with low enrolments at the end of the enrolment period may be cancelled.